section-engineering-education/engineering-education/content/articles/web-automation-with-selenium-using-python/index.md

 ### Goal
 In this guide, we will be focusing on building two python automation scripts.

-One will perform a Google search based on the keyword "University", and the other will automatically login to [Quora](https://quora.com).
+One will perform a Google search based on the keyword "University", and the other will automatically log in to [Quora](https://quora.com).

 At the end of this guide the reader will be able to write python scripts that can:
 - Find elements in the browser.
 - Insert text to form fields in the browser.
 - Click buttons in the browser.

-The expected end result would be:
+The expected result would be:

 ![demo](/engineering-education/web-automation-with-selenium-using-python/demo.gif)